wp-plugins/endomondowp/readme.txt

 = For designers =
-If you want customize the style of view, you can add css and use the hook!!
+If you want to customize the style of view, you can add css and use the hook!!

 = For developer =